-The Hotel del Coronado, lovingly called The Del, is a beachfront hotel located in the city of Coronado.
+The Hotel del Coronado, lovingly called Del, is a beachfront hotel located in Coronado.
 Its unique wooden Victorian architecture sets it apart from the other hotels in the country.
-It has been designated as a National Historic Landmark since 1977 and a California Historical Landmark, as well.
-Years have gone by but the hotel remains very popular, both with the public, and with the ghosts of past guests that now call this place “home”.
+It has been designated as a National Historic Landmark since 1977 and a California Historical Landmark.
+Years have gone by, but the hotel remains very popular, both with the public and with the ghosts of past guests that now call this place “home.”

 Hotel del Coronado is not only renowned for its beauty but also for the haunting reported there.
-Among the hotel’s most famous ghosts is a woman named Kate Morgan who checked in in 1892.
+Among the hotel’s most famous ghosts is Kate Morgan, who checked in in 1892.
 She has never checked out since then.
-She took her own life in the hotel after she was supposedly jilted by her husband or lover.
-It is said that Kate Morgan remains in her former guestroom until now, Room 3327.
+She took her own life in the hotel after her husband or lover supposedly jilted her.
+She remains in her former guestroom until now, Room 3327.
 A lot of people have reported seeing her lovesick figure in the hotel’s rambling grounds.

-One of the most haunted rooms in the hotel is the resort’s gift shop.
-The gift shop was established in 1888 and it was originally located in the hotel’s lower lobby level.
-It is reported that glassware, pictures and other things in the room keep flying off from the shelves and the wall.
-In room 3519, a maid was said to have hanged herself and it remains one of the most haunted rooms.
-Several guests have also reported mysterious temperature changes, disembodied voices, footsteps and unseen hands touching them.
+One of the most haunted areas in the hotel is the resort’s gift shop.
+The gift shop was established in 1888, and it was originally located in the hotel’s lower lobby level.
+Glassware, pictures and other things in the room keep flying off the shelves and walls.
+In room 3519, a maid hung herself, and it remains one of the most haunted places.
+Several guests have also reported mysterious temperature changes, disembodied voices, footsteps, and unseen hands touching them.

-The Hotel del Coronado began serving guests and tourists in 1888 and back then it was the largest hotel in the world.
-Since it opened, it has served numerous presidents, celebrities and even royalty.
-It has also been featured in a multitude of books, as well as movies.
-Three people were instrumental in starting the hotel, they were Elisha S. Babcock, Jacob Gruendike and Hampton L. Story.
+The Hotel del Coronado began serving guests and tourists in 1888, and back then, it was the largest hotel in the world.
+Since it opened, it has welcomed numerous presidents, celebrities, and even royalty.
+It has also featured in a multitude of books, as well as movies.
+Three people were instrumental in starting the hotel.
+They were Elisha S. Babcock, Jacob Gruendike, and Hampton L. Story.

 Many “firsts” happened in the hotel.
-The first oil furnace was installed in the Hotel del Coronado.
-The first electric lights were also installed in the hotel.
-The hotel’s electric wires were installed in gas lines and even the genius Thomas Edison inspected the final electrical installation.
+The first oil furnace was installed in the Hotel del Coronado, and the first electric lights were installed in the hotel.
+The hotel’s electric wires were installed in gas lines, and even the genius Thomas Edison inspected the final electrical installation.
 He returned in 1904 to make sure that the nation’s first-ever outdoor Christmas tree, which was placed on the hotel’s lawn, was just right.